Sufficient conditions for uniform bounds in abstract polymer systems and explorative partition schemes: Partition schemes

 \subsection{The greedy scheme}

-The greedy scheme is a reformulation of \NamePenrose{}'s scheme~\ref{alg_penrose} as an explorative partition scheme.
-While this reformulation does not add new knowledge, it adds a different viewpoint, which was the starting point for the development of explorative partition schemes.
+The greedy scheme is a reformulation of Penrose's scheme in algorithm~\ref{alg_penrose} as an explorative partition scheme.
+This reformulation yields a different viewpoint and initiated the development of explorative partition schemes.
 Let $I$ be a finite and totally ordered set.
 Let $G:=(I,E)$ be a connected graph.
 The static information comprises the total order on $I$, the structure of $G$ and the choice of the root $o\in I$.\\